prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/manage_script/tags.md

 # Add artist and album tags from track metadata

 Funkwhale extracts track tags from the file's metadata.
 Funkwhale applies these tags to the track's album and artist by running a check every few days.
-You can run the process at any time using the `manage.py` script.
+You can run the process at any time using the `funkwhale-manage` command line interface.

 The command performs the following actions: